MadGoatHaz/blupow/TROUBLESHOOTING.md

 **Renogy Device Power Management:**
 - The device may be in deep sleep mode
 - Try connecting during different times of day
-- Power cycle the device if possible
+- Power cycle the device if possible.
 - Check if device has a "pairing mode" or "Bluetooth enable" setting

 **Signal Strength Optimization:**